 Most women who have their breasts enlarged receive saline-filled implants.
 Saline-filled implants consist of a silicone shell filled with salt water and are approved by the Food and Drug Administration (FDA) for breast augmentation.

-The surgery is performed on an outpatient basis and normally takes one to two hours to complete.
+All our Jackson, MS breast augmentation surgeries are performed on an outpatient basis and normally takes one to two hours to complete.
 Following surgery, you may wear a gauze dressing or a surgical bra.
 There will be some swelling and discoloration that will gradually disappear.
 Vigorous activities, especially raising your arms, should be avoided for up to two weeks.
 Patients usually are up and about within two days of surgery.
 You should be able to return to work within a few days to a week or two.

-To learn more about breast enhancement:
+To learn more about our Jackson, MS breast augmentation services: